-real value = limexp( x ) ;
+real value = limexp(x) ;

 Returns the exponential of x. limexp limits its change in output from iteration to iteration in order to improve convergence.
 In situations where its return value is not the true exponential of x it will force further iterations.
-The iteration will only be accepted when the result is the true value of $\exp(x)$ .
+The iteration will only be accepted when the result is the true value of exp(x).
 Thus, limexp can be seen as a direct replacement for exp but with improved convergence.
-But note that limexp is an analog operator and is therefore subject to "Analog Operator Restrictions" on page 44.
+But note that limexp is an analog operator and is therefore subject to "Analog Operator Restrictions" on page 45.

-"exp" on page 37
+"exp" on page 38

-4.1.54 ln
+4.1.54 In

-real value = ln( x ) ;
+real value = ln(x);

 Returns the natural logarithm of x.
-Range is 0.0 to $\infty$ .
+Range is 0.0 to ∞ .

-$4.1.55 \log$
+4.1.55 log

-real value = log( x ) ;
+real value = log(x);

 Returns the logarithm to base 10 of x.
-Range is 0.0 to $\infty$ .
+Range is 0.0 to ∞ .